padas-lab-de/simiir-2/README.md

 Create a virtual environment with the packages in requirements.txt (this is the same as the one for ifind).

-## Example of Experiments
+## Example of experiments

-make a directory called output in example_sims
+Create a directory called output in example_sims

 cd into the simiir directory, and run: